vitaly-t/pg-promise/typescript/README.md

 #### With Extensions

-The library supports dynamic protocol extensions, via event [extend], which requires explicit extension interface to be declared and parameterized, as shown below.
+The library supports dynamic protocol extensions, via event [extend], which requires an explicit extension interface to be declared and parameterized, as shown below.

 ```ts
 import * as pgPromise from 'pg-promise';